The Lamb of God on the throne a ceiling fresco in a monastery in Thessaloniki (Photograph: Patrick Comerford)

 Sunday 18 April 2010: The Third Sunday of Easter

 Acts 9: 1-6; Psalm 30; Revelation 5: 11-14; John 21: 1-19

 May I speak to you in the name of + the Father, and of the Son, and of the Holy Spirit, Amen.

-Which leads me to three questions I want to ask each of us this morning:
+I want to ask each of us three questions:

 1, What is your idea of fame?

 When I was a child, just as I was about to become a teenager, I became a keen autograph collector.

 My uncle, who was my godfather, bought me an autograph book as a present, and I set about eagerly seeking the autographs of great footballers, pop singers, movie stars – and my first girlfriend and my school friends – in the early 1960s.

 The pop stars stopped being No 1 hits just as my taste in music matured.
 The footballers aged as I became more interested in rugby and cricket.
 The movie stars’ fame faded as my interests shifted to literature and poetry.
 My first girlfriend lost interest in me.
 And I moved town, changed schools in my teens, lost touch with so many of those childhood friends, and I lost that autograph book at the same time.